 At Esri, we see INSPIRE as a national and regional system of systems network with an enormous potential.
 However, the rigid framework has inhibited innovation and made it difficult to adapt to a constantly evolving technology landscape.

 The predominant geospatial platform today is a distributed GIS that makes data accessible from anywhere, on any device.
-This pattern has evolved over the years from the desktop to the enterprise, with discoverability of data across teams and organizations.
+This pattern has evolved over the years from the desktop to the enterprise, with discoverability of data across teams and organisations.
 It's becoming increasingly easier to securely share data, maps and apps with a wide variety of stakeholders.

 We call this new distributed pattern Web GIS, which we implemented in ArcGIS.
-We have realized returns of a far greater number of users and interactions by embracing this informal, loosely connected, and organic way of collaborating.
-It has expanded the number of engaged GIS users far beyond the prior, more formalized distributed patterns.
+We have realised returns of a far greater number of users and interactions by embracing this informal, loosely connected, and organic way of collaborating.
+It has expanded the number of engaged GIS users far beyond the prior, more formalised distributed patterns.
 For example, the software-as-a-service offering ArcGIS Online now has more than four million subscribers contributing new apps and maps every day, and it’s serving billions of maps per day to consumers using their preferred devices, with more than 40 million open data downloads.
 Building on this pattern, Esri recently introduced a capability into the ArcGIS platform: ArcGIS Hub, which provides two-way engagement to connect government and citizens.